jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ---
 layout: post
 title:  "A Developer's Guide To Processes"
-date:   2020-06-29 10:00:00 -0700
+date:   2020-08-24 10:00:00 -0700
 categories: developer guide processes threads
 ---

-This article is part one of a three part series where you will learn about processes, threads, and the differences between them.
+This article is part one of a two part series where you will learn about processes, threads, and the differences between them.
 Throughout the series, we'll cover the fundamental concepts that explain what they are, how they work, and how they differ.

-Part two and part three will be linked here as they are published.
+Part two will be linked here when it is published.

 # Process